Hanga Roa: Population

 In 1914, the population of Hanga Roa was just 250 and the rest of the island was inhabited by large populations of sheep.

-It is estimated that 90% of the island's population live in Hanga Roa.
+The population of Easter Island was last measured at 7,750 people.
+The main town of Easter Island is Hanga Roa.
+Its population was last measured at 7,322 residents.
+This means that roughly that 95% of the island's population live in this city.

 Economy

 Tourism

 The town has a number of hotels and guesthouses which cater for tourists who come to see the island's World Heritage Sites, in particular the famous moai statues.
-Hanga Roa and the surrounding area have a number of impressive moai, but there are larger ones elsewhere on the island.
+Hanga Roa and the surrounding area have a number of moai, but there are larger ones elsewhere on the island.
 Total capacity is about 2,500 beds as of 2022, ranging from camping sites to luxury hotels, including hotel Hanga Roa.

 The Ahu Tahai archaeological complex is within a walking distance from the city's center.
 Every year, the city is home to the farandula cultural festival, a months-long event when the locals sculpt giant wooden statues.
 The celebration includes a habit where people get nude and bath in clay that covers their bodies.